 3 Ways Bad Customer Service Kills Good Marketing

-Ladies and gentlemen, I’ve been “married” to my smartphone provider ever since I first purchased my cellphone.
-I loved them and have upgraded whenever they had something new on the market.
-In fact, my cellphone plan is so old that they’ve grandfathered all of my cool benefits from the old plan into the new one.
+Ladies and gentlemen, I’ve been “married” to my smartphone provider ever since I first purchased my cell phone.
+I loved them and had upgraded whenever they had something new on the market.
+In fact, my cell phone plan is so old that they’ve grandfathered all of my cool benefits from the old plan into the new one.
 Totally awesome, right?
 Well, almost.
-That is, until I lost my phone.
-Marketing can sell the dream, but customer service delivers a nightmare, according to The Conference Board, which recently surveyed 1,000 CEOs, presidents, and chairmen.
+That is until I lost my phone.
+Marketing can sell the dream, but customer service delivers a nightmare, according to The Conference Board, which recently surveyed 1,000 CEOs, presidents, and chairpersons.
 The No.1 opportunity that keeps these leaders up at night is human capital development; No.2 is customer relationships.
 Are you surprised?
 I am not.

 While traveling in Washington, D.C., somewhere between the hotel and the airport my phone went MIA (missing in action).
-It was truly a fingernails on a chalkboard moment.
+It was truly a fingernails-on-a-chalkboard moment.
 I cringed and thought to myself, what in the H-E-double-hockey-sticks happened to my phone?
 I’ve never lost my phone in broad daylight before.
-Well, while at the Regan National Airport, I feverishly started looking for a pay phone and found one near the Delta Air Lines TSA line.
+While at the Reagan National Airport, I feverishly started looking for a payphone and found one near the Delta Airlines TSA line.

 They should’ve asked what they could do to ensure that the issue was resolved and not have asked me to take some bonehead survey so that they could meet their KPI (key performance indicators) and service goals.
 Get things in the correct order; solve the problem and then ask for feedback.